-Here are some signs it may be time to replace your vehicle’s air filter:
+Here are some signs that it’s time to replace your vehicle’s air filter:

-1. Jerky or Slower Than Usual Acceleration: If you notice that your vehicle doesn’t accelerate as well as it used to, there’s a good chance that the air filter is not allowing enough air into your car’s engine.
-You also may notice jerky acceleration with the pressing of the gas pedal on your vehicle.
+- Jerky or Slower Than Usual Acceleration: If you notice that your vehicle doesn’t speed up as well as it used to, there’s a good chance that the air filter is not allowing enough air into your car’s engine.
+You also may notice jerky acceleration when you press the gas pedal.

-2. Unusual sounds: A dirty or clogged air filter often leads to many strange noises when the car is idling.
-Unusual sounds could be a sign that your car’s engine is not receiving adequate airflow.
+- Unusual Sounds: A dirty or clogged air filter often leads to many strange noises when the car is idling.
+Unusual sounds could be a sign that your car’s engine is not receiving enough airflow.

-3. Dirty Filter: You can also visually inspect your engine’s air filter.
-It is easily accessible and you can refer to your Owner’s Manual for direction.
+- Dirty Air Filter: You can also visually inspect your engine’s air filter.
+It is usually easy to access, and you can refer to your owner’s manual if you have trouble finding it.
 If the air filter contains a lot of dirt, debris or grease, then it’s time to change your air filter.

 Not sure if it’s too dirty?
 Hold the filter up to the light.
 If you can’t see any light through the filter, it’s definitely time to get your air filter replaced.